Skip to main content

 Description:

-Participants will use scientific process skills involving qualitative and quantitative analyses to demonstrate an understanding of the factors that contribute to, cause and influence Severe Weather and Storms.
+Participants will use scientific process skills involving qualitative and quantitative analyses to demonstrate an understanding of the factors that influence Everyday Weather through the interpretation of meteorological data, graphs, charts and images.

 Materials:

 Each team may bring one three ring binder of any size containing information in any form from any source attached using the available rings.
 Sheet protectors, lamination, tabs and labels are permitted.
-Each team may bring two stand alone calculators of any time.
+No material may be removed from the binder during the event.
+Each team may bring two stand-alone non-programmable, non-graphing calculators.
 Materials may not be removed from the binder when rotating through stations.
+Students are expected to have a US map with the state names in the binder.

 Scoring: